 Current Programs

-- Strengthening Pediatricians’ Capacity for Tobacco Control – Through a collaborative agreement with the US Centers for Disease Control and Prevention, the AAP Julius B. Richmond Center of Excellence is engaging pediatric societies in priority countries to conduct advocacy education and programs promoting the prevention of tobacco use and exposure to secondhand smoke.
-During a small workshop and through technical assistance, societies are provided key advocacy practices and strategies to effectively address tobacco control in local and national settings.
+• Strengthening Pediatricians’ Capacity for Tobacco Control – Through a collaborative agreement with the US Centers for Disease Control and Prevention, the AAP is engaging pediatric societies in priority countries to promote the prevention of tobacco use and exposure to secondhand smoke and implement evidence-based guidelines for treatment.
+Participating societies engage in regional collaborative group meetings and workshops, where they are mobilized to implement comprehensive tobacco control strategies and engage stakeholders to impact child and adolescent health in local, national, and regional settings.

 Education & Training